 ARTS & ENTERTAINMENT:

-9:30 Club & The Anthem: I.M.P, the group that owns the Merriweather Post Pavillion, is postponing all shows at 9:30 Club, Lincoln Theatre and The Anthem and the U Street Music Hall in DC until at least April 1.
+9:30 Club & The Anthem: I.M.P., the group that owns the Merriweather Post Pavilion, is postponing all shows at 9:30 Club, Lincoln Theatre, the Anthem and U Street Music Hall and indefinitely postponed.

 Patrons who bought tickets should contact I.M.P for a refund.
 Click here for more details.

-Baltimore Museum of Industry: The museum is closed through April 12.
+Baltimore Museum of Industry: The museum is still temporarily closed.
 In the meantime, its parking lot will be used as a COVID-19 testing center.

 Bromo Seltzer Arts Tower: The Baltimore Office of Promotion & Arts announced the closure of all attractions and galleries starting March 14.

-B&O Railroad Museum: The B&O Railroad Museum is closed through March 31.
+B&O Railroad Museum: The B&O Railroad Museum is closed until non-essential businesses can reopen.

 HACK Baltimore: All events are canceled.
 Check their website or social media for updates.

-Irvine Nature Center: The center is closed through March 30.
-Trails and grounds will remain open from 9 a.m. to 5 p.m. daily.
+Irvine Nature Center: The center remains closed.
+Trails and grounds will remain open from 10 a.m. to 4 p.m.

-Modell Performing Arts Center at The Lyric: All events through March 18 have been postponed.
+Modell Performing Arts Center at The Lyric: The Lyric remains closed.
+Numerous events have been postponed.
 Some have been rescheduled; visit their website for the latest information.

 Exhibits will be live-streamed and educational materials are available on their website.

 Smithsonian: The Smithsonian has canceled all public events, programming and gatherings.
 All museums remain closed.
 Here’s how you can still enjoy the Smithsonian online.

-Walters Art Museum: The Walters Art Museum is closing to the public until March 31, and is canceling all programming through April 12.
+Walters Art Museum: The Walters Art Museum remains closed to the public.
 For the latest, click here.